 Numerous trail easements on private land were included in the plan to offer connectivity in the rural area of the county.
 Denoted as purple triangle symbols on the 2008 map, all trail easements on private land are deleted from the plan.
 These easements are important connections for equestrians, but since this plan focuses on trails on parkland and bikeways in transportation rights-of-way, and also because this plan is primarily interested in making investments in trails in areas where trails serve large number of people, it is no longer appropriate to include trails across private land in the plan.
-While M-NCPPC continues to have a role in certain trail easements recorded as part of subdivision activity in the past, these trail easements are not part of the Loops and Links framework and it is no longer appropriate to include them in the plan.
+While M-NCPPC continues to have a role in certain trail easements are not part of the Loops and Links framework and it is no longer appropriate to include them in the plan.